2202devraj/HNG_Stage2/README.md

 ### Editing CV Information
 - You can easily edit and update your CV information within the app.
-- Make changes to your personal details in real time.
+- Make changes to your personal details in real-time.

 ### User-Friendly Interface
 - The app features an intuitive and user-friendly interface for a seamless experience.